wtRinaldi/portfolio/content/blog/leveraging-your-team.md

 ::

 ::SubTitle
-We should rely on the skills of other to produce more.
+Relying on the strengths of others to get more done
 ::

 ::Paragraph